Obama speaks with Saudi King amid Syria, Iran concerns

 Some analysts say the sanctions on Iran could boost global oil prices next month after they fell steeply this spring.

-Last month at a meeting Obama hosted at Camp David, the Group of Eight nations signaled their readiness to tap into emergency oil stockpiles if the sanctions threaten to strain supplies.
+Last month at a meeting Obama hosted at Camp David, the Group of Eight nations signalled their readiness to tap into emergency oil stockpiles if the sanctions threaten to strain supplies.

 A Washington-based oil expert, who did not have direct knowledge about Thursday's call, said Obama likely spoke with King Abdullah about potential collective action by consumer countries in the International Energy Agency to tap oil reserves should tensions over Iran rise and oil prices spike.